David Quessenberry Promoted to Texans Roster After Cancer Treatment

 Quessenberry, who has never suited up for a regular-season NFL game, was signed to the Texans practice squad Sept.
 3, one day after he was cut when the team trimmed its roster to 53 players.

-The 27-year-old was diagnosed with non-Hodgkin lymphoma in 2014, and he spent the 2015 and 2016 seasons on the Texans' non-football illness list.
+The 27-year-old was diagnosed with non-Hodgkin lymphoma in 2014, and he also spent the 2015 and 2016 seasons on the Texans' non-football illness list.
+He missed his rookie year in 2013 with a broken foot.

 Quessenberry's cancer was deemed to be in remission in February 2015, and he completed treatment in April 2017, per Daniel Rapaport of SI.com.